polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 Strings in Hyperlambda can be escaped with the exact same semantics as you would escape your C# strings, including referencing UNICODE characters in your strings.
 Hyperlambda is _always_ serialized using UTF8, so you can add any UNICODE characters in your Hyperlambda you wish.
+Just make sure you save your files as UTF8 if you are using an external code editor to edit your Hyperlambda files.

 ## Comments